 At first glance the software can seem quite expensive, but you will quickly realise that you can pay for the monthly fee within a few days, and the rest is pure profit for you.

-What is the Purpose of Sports Arbitrage Betting Software?
+What is the Purpose of Sports Arbitrage Betting Sites?

 As you hopefully know by now, arbitrage betting opportunities occur when the odds provided by bookmakers for a particular match satisfy a very specific set of conditions.